Xacus/demonlord/README.md

 ## **Features**

+### **General:**
+Remember, that you as a player only can effect your own Actor and not take damage or heal other Actors.
+It's the job of the GM to micromanage damage/healing etc.

+As a GM when you need to apply damage/healing you just select a single or more actors and then use the apply button in the chat.

 ### **Combat Tracker:**
 Uses the standard Combat Tracker but with a few changes.
 It still uses the standard way of having a initiative value that determines the order of actors.
 You can still change the number manually if your players need a different order.